cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     cosmos-faucet_i:0.28.11 start http://checkers:26657
 ```

-The faucet needs about **20 seconds** to be operational as it sends four transactions to its distributor accounts.
-Wait for that before launching any CosmJS tests.
+The faucet needs about **20 seconds** to become operational, as it sends four transactions to its distributor accounts.
+Wait that long before launching any CosmJS tests.

 </CodeGroupItem>